Last update: 06-03-2019 - older versions

-The switchover process starts in January 2017 and takes place over a 12-month period, conducting changes region by region.
-Switchover will affect all national radio stations and commercial local radio stations broadcasting in larger cities.
+The switchover process started in January 2017 applied to all national radio stations and commercial local radio stations broadcasting in larger cities.
 Community radio and smaller local radio stations will continue to broadcast on FM for five more years after national switch off, at which point licences will be reviewed.

 Last update: 09-01-2017 - older versions